lucajoos/awayback/README.md

 The callback is executed each time the event is fired.
-There is a possible argument for the transfer of data that the function .fire can give.
+There is a possible argument for the data from the `fire` function.
 If there are several arguments at the event call, `data` is an array.

 ```javascript
 onceupon.on('name', (data) => {